usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Tranzkript 1_, by Actress
+- _Diamond Eyes_, by Deftones
+- _Let God Sort Em Out_, by Clipse, Pusha T, Malice
 - _A Patient Man_, by Cult Leader
 - _Basictonalvocabulary_, by Surgeon
 - _臺北人文地景_, by COLD DEW
-- _Let God Sort Em Out_, by Clipse, Pusha T, Malice
-- _400_, by Shing02

 </details>